 We’ll go through every element except the footer and navigation.
 Those are usually the same throughout the whole page and are not specific for the landing page.

 Hero is the first section a visitor sees after landing on your Webflow SaaS landing page.
-It is the content they see before scrolling down (above the fold) and is the single most important part of your page.
+It's the content they see before scrolling down (above the fold) and is the single most important part of your page.
 It is the part of the page your visitors need to get hooked and not spooked.

 Hero contains a title, subtitle with a short description, actionable imagery, and the first CTA.